cloudera/hue/docs/docs-site/content/developer/api/_index.md

 The parser is running on the client side and comes with just a few MBs of Javascript that are cached by the browser.
 This provides a very reactive experience to the end user and allow to import it as a module.

-While the dynamic content like the list of tables, columns is obviously fetched via a remote endpoint, all the SQL knowledge of the statements is available.
+While the dynamic content like the list of tables, columns is obviously fetched via a [remote endpoints](#sql-querying), all the SQL knowledge of the statements is available.

 See the currently shipped [SQL dialects](https://github.com/cloudera/hue/tree/master/desktop/core/src/desktop/js/parse/sql).